elijah-lewis5/AE370-Project-1/README.md

 - Required Python libraries (install using `pip install -r requirements.txt`).

 ## Notes
-- Ensure all files are in the provided structure (in `main.ipynb`) before running the notebook.
+- Ensure all files are in the provided structure (written in `main.ipynb`) before running the notebook.
+- To change constants and initial conditions, follow instructions in cell labeled `Initial Conditions and Constants` in `main.ipynb`.

 ## License
 This project is for educational purposes only.